 Over the years, the quality of the show has varied, both from season to season and from episode to episode.
 But for the most part, Saturday Night Live has been a place to see solid, live comedy with a broad, mature appeal.
 Other similar shows may have topped it comedically (In Living Color, The Kids in the Hall), but none have endured the test of time to become a living institution like SNL

 In the late '90s and 2000s, Tina Fey's smart, biting delivery as the co-host of the long-standing news parody segment "Weekend Update" became a highlight of the show.
 Her role as both performer and head writer for SNL marked a shift from the 1990s, when series creator Lorne Michaels was under fire for a lack of a female voice on the show.
 Musical guests, who usually play two live songs during the course of the show, are also top-rate and diverse, ranging from Paul Simon to Britney Spears.

-Families can talk about the show's characters -- especially those based on stereotypes -- to ensure that teens understand the layers of comedy.
+Families can talk about Saturday Night Live's characters -- especially those based on stereotypes -- to ensure that teens understand the layers of comedy.
 What makes something funny?